mohamadsolouki/Batch-Processing/README.md

 python batch_processing.py
 ```

-This script sends a batch of images to the API for classification and prints the results.
+This script sends a batch of images in test-images directory to the API for classification and prints the results.

 ## Deployment